oist/NEXTNetPy/README.md

 git submodule update --init --recursive
 ```

-On Linux pybind11 is included as a submodule, however if you are on MacOS you need to install pybind11
+On Linux pybind11 is included as a submodule, however if you are on MacOS you may need to install pybind11 globally using homebrew

 ```
 HOMEBREW_NO_AUTO_UPDATE=1 brew install pybind11